-LYB supports the goals of the 2015 Paris Climate Agreement to limit global temperature rise to well below 2°C above preindustrial levels and to pursue efforts to limit the temperature increase even further to 1.5°C. We support emission reduction targets that help the world reach net zero by 2050.
+LYB supports the goal of limiting global temperature rise to well below 2°C above preindustrial levels and to pursue efforts to limit the temperature increase even further to 1.5°C. We support emission reduction targets that help the world reach net zero by 2050.